YuriiKondratov/ConsoleDB/README.md

 Project uses my own implementation of in memory database from `database.java` file.

 #### Run
-To run this project use `mvnw spring-boot:run`.
+To run the application use `mvnw spring-boot:run`.

 #### Docs
-After running the project you can access Open API docs on http://localhost:8080/swagger-ui.html.
+After running you can access Open API docs on http://localhost:8080/swagger-ui.html.